-My name is Eliana Lopez.
-I was born and raised in Venezuela and moved to San Francisco, California about 13 years ago.
-I am an artist, entrepreneur, and the mother of two beautiful boys and a dog.
+My name is Eliana Lopez and I am the creator of Mukupati.
+I was born and raised in Venezuela and moved to San Francisco, California about 14 years ago.
+I am an artist, entrepreneur, and mother to two beautiful boys.

-Two and half years ago, I started researching organic underwear when I could not find the Potty trainers for my son Kian.
-I wanted something free of polyester, organic, and with thoughtful prints away from the regular trucks and superheroes.
-After asking myself- “how hard can it be to make this?”- I expanded my knowledge about Organic Cotton; how it is produced, how it should be printed, and how durable the fabric was.
-My curiosity sparked and pushed me to go back to school, and I learned how to sew, prepare a collection, accounting and entrepreneurship concepts and principles to start my own business.
+When my son, Kian, began showing interest in potty training, I started researching organic underwear and could not find what I wanted.
+I wanted something free of polyester, something organic, and something with thoughtful prints, different from the regular trucks and superheroes.
+After asking myself- “how hard can it be to make this?”- I expanded my knowledge about organic cotton, how it is produced, how it should be printed, and how durable the fabric is.
+My curiosity was sparked, pushing me to return to school, where I learned how to sew, prepare a collection, accounting, and entrepreneurship concepts, and principles to start my own business.

-- -Thoughtful prints that spark his curiosity and imagination.
+- Thoughtful prints to spark curiosity and imagination

-- -A design that let him run and play freely.
+- Designs that allow children to run and play freely

-Therefore, a year and a half ago, my mother (who happened to have a small clothing factory in Venezuela for the last 30 years) joined me.
-We started to make prototypes, forecast costs, and test the quality of different fabrics we used.
-Then, we launched our online store, where we gathered feedback from real customers outside of family and friends.
-Happily, the response has been very positive and encouraging to continue growing.
+About a year and a half ago, my mother Elda (who has run a small clothing factory in Venezuela for the last 30 years), joined me.
+We started making prototypes, forecasting costs, and testing the quality of the fabrics we wanted to use.
+From there, we launched our online store, where we gathered feedback from real customers outside of family and friends.
+I am happy to say the response we have gotten is positive and encouraging, leading us to continue growing.

-What started as innocent research for the best underpants for my son became a beautiful project that let me use all my creativity and passion for sustainability to spread to other families on the same path.
+What started as innocent research for my son's best potty training underwear became a beautiful project that allowed me to use my creativity and passion for sustainability and help other families on the same path.
 Mukupati has become an intersection of cultures, languages, genders, and generations with a common goal of building a better future for our children and the planet we will leave to them.